The Neapolitan Mastiff dog breed was developed in southern Italy as a family and guard dog. Today this massive breed is known as a gentle giant.

 The Neo sheds about as much as the average dog.
 Weekly brushing with a bristle brush or hound glove will keep their coat clean and free of loose or dead hair.
 Bathe them as needed, and prepare to get wet when you do.

 The body skin is thick and abundant.
 The short, dense coat is the same length and smoothness all over the body, with straight hairs that are no longer than one inch.

-Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when he's an adult, essential when you're dealing with a dog this size.
+Make grooming a positive experience filled with praise and rewards, and you'll lay the groundwork for easy veterinary exams and other handling when they're an adult, essential when you're dealing with a dog this size.

-The Neo is suitable for families with older children, but he can be too big and clumsy to spend much time around toddlers.
-While he'll never intentionally hurt them, he can easily knock them over or step on them.
+The Neo is suitable for families with older children, but they can be too big and clumsy to spend much time around toddlers.
+While they'll never intentionally hurt them, this dog can easily knock them over or step on them.

 Always teach children how to approach and touch dogs, and always supervise any interactions between dogs and young children to prevent any biting or ear or tail pulling on the part of either party.

 Teach your child to never approach any dog while they're sleeping or eating or try to take the dog's food away.
 No dog, no matter how good-natured, should ever be left unsupervised with a child.

 The Neo is not fond of dogs they don't know, although they can learn to get along with those they're raised with.
 They can also get along with cats if raised with them.

 If you're interested in adopting an adult Neapolitan Mastiff who's already gone through the destructive puppy stage and may already be trained, a rescue group is a good place to start.
 Here are a few nonprofit rescues you can try:

 You can also try DogTime's adoption page that lets you search for adoptable dogs by breed and zip code!